packfire-archived/books/starter-guide.md

 ##<a name="guide-preface"></a>Preface

-Thank you for taking time to start on your development journey with Packfire Framework for PHP.
+**Thank you** for taking time to start on your development journey with Packfire Framework for PHP.

 In this book *Starters' Guide to Packfire Framework for PHP*, you can expect great help and guidance to get you started in developing your application for the vast cloud and network of Internet.
 The goal of this book is simple:

 >To get developers started on building web and back-end applications using Packfire Framework and PHP Programming Language.

 This book requires you to have some form of knowledge and basic foundation of programming to be able follow smoothly.
-If you come from another programming language (such as C#, Java or Python), you will be able to progress much faster with your programming knowledge set.
+If you come from another programming language (such as C#, Java or Python), you will be able to progress much faster with your current programming knowledge set.

 ##<a name="guide-intro"></a>Introduction